hopeit-git/hopeit.engine/README.md

 #### Consejo Nacional de Bomberos Voluntarios de la República Argentina

-National Council of Volunteer Firefighters adopted hopeit.engine to create new applications, including APIs for data integration, nation-wide real-time resources monitoring, Firefighters Academy, COVID-19 dashboards, to mention a few examples. hopeit.engine leverages for this organization the ability to ease development of new features at fast speed and allows them to integrate onto existing software and decouple compoenents using Microservices architecture.
+National Council of Volunteer Firefighters adopted hopeit.engine to create new applications, including APIs for data integration, nation-wide real-time resources monitoring, Firefighters Academy, COVID-19 dashboards, to mention a few examples. hopeit.engine leverages for this organization the ability to ease development of new features at fast speed and allows them to integrate onto existing software and decouple components using Microservices architecture.

 <img align="left" width="56" height="56" src="docs/source/readme/capsfe.png">